 Tell me about Rusutsu

-Rusutsu is approximately 90 minutes by car from Sapporo; the largest city in Hokkaido and the 5th largest city in Japan.
-It boasts consistent annual snowfall and some of the deepest and lightest powder in the world!
-There are 16 lifts that provide access to 37 beautiful trails with a combined total length of 42 km.
+Rusutsu Resort is a short 90-minute drive from Sapporo and boasts some of the deepest and lightest powder in the world.
+Rusutsu's 16 lifts provide access to 37 beautiful trails with a combined total length of 42 km.
 There is a huge variety of runs to help develop your skills, from groomed beginner runs, to steep descents with on and off-piste courses.

-Rusutsu was the winner of the 2017 Japan's best ski resort award, and deservedly so.
-With an abundance of snow, world-class facilities and breath-taking scenery Rusutsu is often a top pick for many EA interns ahead of their season.
-Due to it's great, consistent snowfall, visitors to Rusutsu don't need to worry about whether they're catching it on a powder day or not as almost every day throughout the winter season will have great snow conditions.
-There are plenty of ungroomed runs, natural features and zones for off-piste skiing which are good enough to please any powder hunter.
+Rusutsu was the winner of the 2017 Japan's Best Ski Resort award, and deservedly so.
+With an abundance of snow, world-class facilities and breath-taking scenery, Rusutsu is often a top pick for many EA Ski & Snowboard interns ahead of their season.
+Due to its excellent snowfall, visitors to Rusutsu enjoy great snow conditions all season long.

 Rusutsu resort facts